-Entries in this row combine information across all versions of SafeCare except for SafeCare Augmented.
-The main version of SafeCare has no high- or moderate-quality impact studies.
-Some other versions of SafeCare have at least one such study, but no version of the model other than SafeCare Augmented meets HHS criteria for an evidence-based home visiting model.
+Entries in this row combine information across all versions of SafeCare.
+Only SafeCare Augmented meets HHS criteria for an evidence-based home visiting model.
+For SafeCare itself, there are no manuscripts about high- or moderate-quality impact studies.
+Some other versions of SafeCare have at least one such manuscripts.
 Planned Activities Training (a SafeCare module) and Cellular Phone Enhanced Planned Activities Training (a SafeCare module with an add-on) show evidence of effectiveness.

 An adaptation of SafeCare, called SafeCare Augmented, meets the criteria established by the Department of Health and Human Services (HHS) for an "evidence-based early childhood home visiting service delivery model" for the general population, but it does not meet the criteria for tribal populations because the research on the adaptation did not report findings by ethnicity/tribal community affiliation, so HomVEE could not determine the evidence of effectiveness of SafeCare Augmented with tribal participants.
 In addition, a module of SafeCare, Planned Activities Training, and a module with an add-on, Cellular Phone Enhanced Planned Activities Training, demonstrate evidence of effectiveness.

 SafeCare does not meet the HHS criteria for the general population or for tribal populations because there are no high- or moderate-rated effectiveness studies of the core model.